 In this case, you’re paying for their relationship and service, but seldom are you getting a true expert in all the financial products they represent.
 That’s because each product line is complex enough to require extensive training before fully understanding it so nobody can be an expert in all of them.

 Below are some simple guidelines summarizing how to minimize the conflicts of interest when shopping for investment and personal financial products:

-- Never mix personal finance product sales with investment product sales because nobody can be an expert at all of them.
+- Never mix personal finance product sales like insurance with investment product sales because nobody can be an expert at all of them.
 A jack of all trades is a master of none.

 - When purchasing personal finance products, always buy from experts who specialize in their specific product line or niche area.

 - It’s okay to pay a commission for expert service on personal finance products like insurance – just use business common sense and do your homework first so you’re a knowledgeable buyer.

 - Don’t mix investment advice with investment product sales because it’s a conflict of interest.
 Keep investment advice separate from investment product sales by paying for each service separately.